 Located on the Santa Ana River, San Bernardino is the seat of San Bernardino County.
 It has approximately n 217,000 inhabitants in the city proper as of 2017.
 The San Bernardino metropolitan area (Riverside-San Bernardino-Ontario), also known as the Inland Empire, comprised 4,622,361 residents as of the 2018 US Census Bureau Estimate.

-San Bernardino's rapid transit network consists of a single bus rapid transit line.
+San Bernardino's rapid transit network consists of a single bus rapid transit service.
 It also has two commuter rail lines.

-Opened 2014, the sbX consists of a bus rapid transit line that serves the city of San Bernardino, California and the surrounding suburbs.
+Opened 2014, the sbX consists of a bus rapid transit service that serves the city of San Bernardino, California and the surrounding suburbs.

 sbX Green Line

 The sbX Green Line is a 25 km bus rapid transit service on a north-south alignment.
 It runs from Palm in the north to the VA Hospital in the south via downtown San Bernardino, serving 16 stations.

 The sbX Green Line was opened in April 2014.
 The sbX Green Line is operated by Omnitrans.

 Schedules -- Last Updated: Jan 19, 2020

 For information on the Inland Empire-Orange County Line and San Bernardino Line, refer to the Los Angeles Page.

 Official Website for sbX: Omnitrans